 This means that receptors with muscle-building potential are targeted, whilst other receptors with potential for androgenic side effects are avoided.

-Therefore, some androgenicity may still exist with SARMs, but their anabolic to androgenic ratio is highly favourable to anabolic steroids.
+Therefore, we still see some androgenicity exist with SARMs, but their anabolic to androgenic ratio is highly favourable vs anabolic steroids.

 For example, RAD 140’s anabolic to androgenic ratio is roughly 90:1.
 In contrast to Testosterone’s 1:1.